AndryOut/AutoSubReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 ![fase4](https://github.com/user-attachments/assets/e614e08e-89ee-4bec-85e0-7a082e41e708)

+This value detects a scene change (keyframe) after a line’s end timestamp.
-Changing this value gives more margin to detect a scene change occurring after the line's final timestamp.
+The margin checks if there’s a scene change after applying the lead-out set in "Fase2 Configuration".
-(If you set this value too high, it may result in lines being extended too much as lead-out to adjust to a scene change. )

-(Keep in mind that this value is linked to the lead-out of "Fase2".
-So if you have set "500" in lead-out, the "300" range will check if there are scene changes after "500" of lead out, this means that if it finds a scene change, you will have a line that from the final audio peak will be a hypothetical 800 ms in lead-out until the detected scene change (500 ± 300).
+For example, if you set the lead-out to 450 (recommended), the maximum range would be 750ms (450±300 if a scene change is detected).

 Value 2 "Max gap 'empty' between two lines to attach (ms)":

 ![fase4](https://github.com/user-attachments/assets/6d424b8a-aad4-4856-8f07-d2cdf717e37e)

-This setting allows you to configure the threshold for deciding how much "empty" space there must be to merge two subtitle lines.
-Merging the lines improves fluidity between them.
-If you leave it at 230, the lines won’t stretch too much to attach to the next line, but there will be a natural "break" based on the fluidity of the speech.
-(This is obviously a personal preference, but you can now adjust the threshold to your liking).
+This controls the distance between two lines.
+If the next line is within 250 (recommended), they’ll be merged for smoother reading.
+If the gap is larger, they won’t be joined.
+This indirectly depends on your lead-in/lead-out values in "Fase2 Configuration".

 Value 3 "Max range to detect scene change before the initial timestamp (ms):

 ![fase4](https://github.com/user-attachments/assets/840ae9ef-b171-4fdb-b0d5-044ac1bef798)

-Allows you to set the maximum distance to detect a scene change and link it before the initial timestamp of the line.
+This determines whether to link a scene change (keyframe) found before the line’s initial timestamp, based on the set margin.
+For example, if a scene change is detected within 200 (recommended) before the line starts, it will be linked.
+If it’s beyond this margin, it won’t.
+This indirectly depends on your lead-in value in "Fase2 Configuration".

 Value 4 "Max range to detect scene change after the initial timestamp (ms):

 ![fase4](https://github.com/user-attachments/assets/e1cd1def-68ae-4b99-a205-214ab6c6ed44)

-Allows you to set the maximum distance to detect a scene change and link it after the initial timestamp of the line.
+This determines whether to link a scene change (keyframe) found after the line’s initial timestamp, based on the set margin.
+For example, if a scene change is detected within 200 (recommended) after the line starts, it will be linked.
+If it’s beyond this margin, it won’t (this is rarer than the previous case, but the program will handle it if needed).
+This indirectly depends on your lead-in value in "Fase2 Configuration".

 Fase5.py:
 - Ensures that if you initially uploaded an .ass file with subs to adjust, you will get a final .ass file with the original header of the uploaded subs, and every single line will retain its original styles but with adjusted timing.